pthutta/kentico-onboarding-js/README.md

  - `git checkout -b features/task-1` -- crates and checkouts new branch named `features/task-1` based on develop.
 Commit all your progress on Task 1 to this branch.
 Once ready, you can merge this branch to develop using following commands:
     - `git checkout develop`
     - `git merge features/task-1` -- now you have all the latest code in develop branch
  - You can submit **Pull request** to the original repository.
 Please, always submit the pull request to the branch witch starts with your name/login.
 (I have to create it first, so if it's not there, let me know.)
+Every task should be submitted a separate pull request.
+You should wait for the previous PR to be merged before you submit another.
+Git flow and commiting each task to separate feature branch should help you here :)

 ### Development
+**IMPORTANT:** Run `npm install` and make sure you have `eslint` and `tslint` tools enabled (in File > Settings, search for keywords).
+The path to `eslint` and `tslint` node packages should be in `node_modules` inside of project folder.

 Now you have everything git-related set-up and you can start developing...
 Please, commit with reasonable commit messages (http://chris.beams.io/posts/git-commit/), you can squash your commits as well.
 Feel free to create new branches when developing (task-1, 2 etc.) and merge them to `develop` when you want to submit a pull request.

-**IMPORTANT: ** Run `npm install` and make sure you have `eslint` and `tslint` tools enabled (in File > Settings, search for keywords).
-The path to `eslint` and `tslint` node packages should be in `node_modules` inside of project folder.
+Submit your PRs from `develop` branch.

 ## How to run the project
 **tl;dr**